Patient Guide

 What are Immediate Dentures?

-One of the advantages of Immediate Dentures is that while the tissues are healing the patient does not need to go without teeth.
-It is possible, however, for gums and bone to shrink, particularly for six months after the teeth have been taken out.
-In this case, the appliance may need to be relined or replaced to correct the fit.
+Standard dentures are fitted after natural teeth are removed and the tissue has healed.
+Immediate Dentures are fitted as soon as the teeth have been taken out so that patients do not go without teeth during healing.
+It is possible, however, for gums and bone to shrink in the six months after extraction, meaning the appliance may need to be relined or replaced to correct the fit.

 How will the dentures feel?